amrvac/amrvac/doc/installation.md

 # Setting path {#install}

 To use MPI-AMRVAC, the installation directory has to be added to the command searching path.
-To do so using bash, you should add the following entry to your `~/.bashrc` file (or perhaps `~/.profile` in mac OS):
+To do so using bash, you should add the following line to your `~/.bashrc` file (or perhaps `~/.profile` in mac OS):

     PATH="$PATH:$HOME/codes/amrvac:$HOME/codes/amrvac/tools"